SlicerMorph/W_2020/Lab02_Slicer_2_Data_Import/README.md

 4. Enable the MorphoSource data table from `Data` Module, and review the table to locate the voxel spacing information.
 5. Use the ImageStacks module to import the volume and use the voxel spacing reported in the CSV file.

+## Importing an unknown data type:
+Occassionally you may have a proprietory or undocumented format that you may want to import into Slicer.
+In such case, none of the methods above will work.
+You can try the `RawImageGuess` module, which is bundled with SlicerMorph.
+A youtube tutorial shows the basic usage https://www.youtube.com/watch?time_continue=2&v=ajpOQEAyWkA&feature=emb_logo.
+You can also find more information on https://github.com/acetylsalicyl/SlicerRawImageGuess.

  ## Work on your own.
  * Alligator skull from sample data